 An introduction to the fundamentals of multicultural ministry and to the mandate directing the Church to reach all cultures and generations.
-The course will also point out the value to understand the values, beliefs, and assumptions that motivate the behavior of people if different cultures and generations.
+The course will also point out the value of understanding the values, beliefs, and assumptions that motivate the behavior of people of different cultures and generations.